riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

-OK, again we're essentially just moving code around, copying code from `list-customers.js` into our helper class.
+OK, again we're essentially just moving code around, moving code from `list-customers.js` into our helper class.

 Now we can update `list-customers`.